railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_newfeatures.rst

 * Manage your evaluation process,

-* Keep track of your recruitments and receive applicant mails directly in OpenERP, including attachments.
+* Keep track of your recruitments and receive applicant mails directly in OpenERP, including attachments,

+* A complete integration of payroll management system with accounting application.

 ..
 Copyright © Open Object Press.
 All rights reserved.